 Social workers understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice.
-Social workers know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building
+Social workers know the principles of logic, scientific inquiry, and culturally informed and ethical approaches to building knowledge.
+Social workers understand that evidence that informs practice derives from multidisciplinary sources and multiple ways of knowing.
+They also understand the processes for translating research findings into effective practice.
+Social workers:

-- use practice experience and theory to inform scientific inquiry and research; - apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings; and - use and translate research evidence to inform and improve practice, policy, and service delivery.
+• use practice experience and theory to inform scientific inquiry and research;

+• apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings; and

+• use and translate research evidence to inform and improve practice, policy, and service delivery.